 - Determine whether a subject’s supervisor should be notified.
-You may or may not need the assistance of the supervisor in the course of the investigation, yet may need to notify them in the event there are reasonable steps the supervisor should take to keep their staff and others safe, and safeguard data and material.
+You may or may not need the assistance of the supervisor in the course of the investigation, yet may need to notify them in the event there are reasonable steps the supervisor should take to keep their staff and others safe, safeguard data and material, and maintain department operations.
 Any action taken by a supervisor should be in coordination with the investigator.

 - Consider all aspects of the allegation(s), and formulate a plan for how to proceed with the investigation.
 Consider any potential conflicts, and how to avoid them.

-- Proceed with the investigation in an unbiased, objective, and open-minded perspective; be sure to record your findings based on facts rather than opinions, and derive your conclusions in the same manner.
+- Proceed with the investigation with an unbiased, objective, and open-minded perspective; be sure to record your findings based on facts rather than opinions, and derive your conclusions in the same manner.

-- Document all steps taken, interviews and conversations.
+- Document all steps taken, to include summaries of interviews and conversations.

 - Consideration of potential disciplinary steps should be left to the discretion of H.R.
-Dept and the alleged subject’s supervisor, upon their review of your investigative findings.
+Dept and the alleged subject’s supervisor, upon their review of the investigative findings.

 - If electronic record systems can be used to assist in determining if there is merit to an allegation, consider system and/or database audits.
 Based on what you know about the allegation, determine reasonable parameters for a data query, then reach out to the system administrator.
 If a system administrator objects to providing the requested support after you have explained the purpose, contact the Chief Compliance Officer or Assoc.
 VP, Finance & Administration / Human Resources.

 - Employ any other necessary, independent research prior to setting up interviews, such as familiarizing yourself with state or federal laws and regulations, or University policies, procedures, etc., to determine if the alleged act is in violation of such.

-- Select interview candidates (if necessary), either those named as witnesses, or a random selection of employees, students, etc., located in the same department as the alleged subject.
+- Select interview candidates (if necessary), typically those named as witnesses.
+In some cases a random selection of employees, students, etc., located in the same department as the alleged subject, may be necessary.

-- Interview questions: Without divulging details of the complaint or who the subject of the allegation is, begin with a series of open-ended questions such as, “have you ever witnessed disruptive, offensive conduct by employees in this department, or heard others talking about it?”, and document their responses.
+- Interview questions: Without divulging details of the complaint or who the subject of the allegation is, begin with a series of open-ended questions such as, “have you ever witnessed inappropriate, disruptive or offensive conduct by employees in this department, or heard others talking about it?”, and document their responses.
 Try to avoid "leading" interviewees; let them do most of the talking.
 From there, continue with more specific, clarifying questions, as necessary.
-This technique may assist you in identifying aspects of a situation unknown up to that point, or beyond what the complainant is aware of.
+This technique may assist you in identifying important aspects of a situation unknown up to that point, or beyond what the complainant is aware of.

 - Upon analysis of preliminary findings from the aforementioned investigative processes, develop a list of questions and then meet with the alleged subject for a formal interview.
 You may wish to include the subject’s supervisor or other witness in the interview.

 - Be sure you are documenting your findings.
 It is important to document interview summaries as soon after the interview as possible so that key details aren’t forgotten.
-Based on all investigative findings, prepare a summary of findings and a conclusion/resolution including any corrective actions that should be taken, and enter into EthicsPoint either as a WORD Attachment or a Note.
+Prepare a summary of all findings and a conclusion, and enter into EthicsPoint either as a WORD Attachment or a Note.

 - Investigative findings should be referred to the supervisor of the alleged subject (and possibly someone higher up the chain of command depending on severity of the potential financial or reputational risk to the University), and an H.R.
 Dept representative, for determination of disciplinary steps (if necessary), and/or a corrective action plan.
-While Primary Investigators may not typically be involved in determining disciplinary steps, they will need to know so they can document them in EthicsPoint.
-A brief summary of corrective actions, including disciplinary action, assigned training, monitoring, etc., should also be logged in the EthicsPoint Synopsis (see section 4.e.)
+While Primary Investigators may not necessarily be involved in determining disciplinary steps, they will need to document them in EthicsPoint.
+A brief summary of corrective actions, including disciplinary action, assigned training, monitoring, etc., should also be logged in the EthicsPoint Synopsis (see step e in the next section)

-- a.
-Follow-Ups: Start off an investigation by reaching out to the complainant, including
+- Follow-Ups: Start off an investigation by reaching out to the complainant, including

 - “Thank you for your report.
 We will review it to determine if an investigation is necessary.
 Please follow up on a regular basis, in case we have additional questions as we review this matter.”

 - There are other Follow-Up options, including a way to ask specific, clarifying questions to the complainant.
-Anonymous complainants won’t be notified that you have posted a note to them; they must independently log-in to their complaint at a later date (as they are encouraged to do upon submission of their complaint).
+Anonymous complainants won’t be notified that you have posted a Follow-Up note to them; they must independently log-in to their complaint periodically (as they are encouraged to do upon submission of their complaint).
 This feature allows the investigator and complainant to communicate, without compromosing the identify of an anonymous complainant.
 If the complainant did not file the complaint anonymously, you may choose to contact them via phone or email, but please document any such follow-up communication, either as an Attachment or a Note.

-- Assignments and Access: If you employ a co-investigator and wish for them to have access to the assigned case in EthicsPoint Case Management System, you will select them from the list provided in EthicsPoint.
-If their name is not listed, contact the Chief Compliance Officer (251-460-7115, or firstname.lastname@example.org), who can add them.
+- Assignments and Access: If a Primary Investigator assigns a Co-Investigator and needs them to have access to the assigned case in EthicsPoint, their name should be selected from the list provided in EthicsPoint.
+If their name is not listed, contact the Chief Compliance Officer (251-460-7115, or email@example.com), who can add them.
 You can then place a check in the box to the far-right of your screen for “send email,” which will alert them of the new assignment.
 New users will first be prompted in an introductory email (initiated by an EthicsPoint system administrator) to login for the first time using their email prefix (usually the first letter of first name, and full last name), then prompted to establish a password.

 - Attachments: you may attach various types of files, including WORD docs, spreadsheets,

-photos, sound, and video files.
-Ideally, provide a description of the file you are
+photos, sound or video files.
+Ideally, provide a description of the file you are attaching

-attaching in the available text box.
-It would also be helpful to name files in a way
+in the available text box.
+It would also be helpful to name files in a way that will

-that will be meaningful to other potential reviewers of the case (such as the Chief
+be meaningful to other potential reviewers of the case (such as the Chief Compliance

-Compliance Officer, Executive Director, Internal Audit, or Sr. Attorney), such as,
+Officer, Executive Director, Internal Audit, or General Counsel), such as,

-- Case _ (#) Investigative Findings (a WORD doc with your investigative findings, entered chronologically)
+- Investigative Findings (a WORD doc with your investigative findings, entered chronologically)